 - It provides a common attribute=value data model for the metadata.
-All metadata expressed in RDF can be presented as a series of attributes (i.e., properties of the resource) and their values.
-For instance, one attribute:value pair for a CellML model might be species=Mus musculus.
-Furthermore, the W3C provides SiRPAC2, a Simple RDF Parser and Compiler which returns a graphical representation of the RDF code it is fed to aid in visualization of the attribute:value pairs. - It provides an extensible method for storing metadata of increasing complexity.
+All metadata expressed in RDF can be presented as a series of attributes (i.e. properties of the resource) and their values.
+For instance, one attribute=value pair for a CellML model might be species=Mus musculus. - It provides an extensible method for storing metadata of increasing complexity.
 Some metadata properties will have simple values, such as the species property shown above.
 Other metadata properties will have complex values.
 In the latter case, the value of the metadata property is itself considered a resource, and additional metadata properties are stored about it.
 This is made more clear by an example.
-Consider the case of the model creator property.
+Consider the case of the creator attribute.
 This could be given a simple value of the creator's name, such as John Doe.
 However, it is more powerful to consider the value of the creator property to be a new resource (the person identified by the name "John Doe").
 This allows the person's name to be stored as metadata about the new resource.
-Why bother doing this?
-Because it also allows additional metadata to be stored about the person, such as the person's mailing address, phone number, etc. Most importantly, we don't have to know ahead of time what sorts of metadata processing software might want to store about the person.
-If a particular application wants to store the person's favorite colour, it can do so.
-Other applications might not recognise the meaning of the particular element that stores the favourite colour, but they will be able to understand that it is some sort of property about the resource (i.e., person) that is the creator of the model.
+This allows additional metadata to be stored about the person, such as the person's mailing address, phone number, etc. Most importantly, we don't have to know ahead of time what sorts of metadata processing software might want to store about the person.
+If a particular application wants to store the person's favourite colour, it can do so.
+Other applications might not recognise the meaning of the particular element that stores the favourite colour, but they will be able to understand that it is some sort of property about the resource (i.e. person) that is the creator of the model.
 This allows the application to handle the unknown metadata gracefully (most likely, many applications would at least be able to present the attribute=value pair to the user).